reavz7/Frontend-Mentor---Clone/README.md

->It's a side project at the moment because Im focusing on javascript course now
+>It's a side project at the moment because Im focusing on javascript course